-Important: Alexa for Apps is offered as a developer preview and may change as we receive feedback and iterate on the feature.
+Important: Alexa for Apps is a developer preview and might change as Amazon receives feedback and iterates on the feature.
 To use this feature, you must register for the preview.
-If you have questions or feedback about Alexa for Apps, please email email@example.com.
+If you have questions or feedback about Alexa for Apps, please email firstname.lastname@example.org.

 Alexa for Apps FAQ

-- Q: What changes do I need to make in my app for Alexa for Apps to work?
+- Q: What changes must I make in my app for Alexa for Apps to work?

 - Typically, none.
-If your content and features can be opened with existing deep links, you won't need to make any changes.
-If you don't already have deep links in your app, you'll need to add them.
-See Alexa for Apps supported deep link types
+If users can open your content and features with existing deep links, you don't need to make any changes.
+If you don't already have deep links in your app, you must add them.
+For details, see Alexa for Apps supported deep link types

 - Q: Does the Alexa for Apps user experience end after customers get into my app?

-- Customers can use voice to get to the desired place within your app or website, after which they can transition to touch, or start a new request to your skill, for example, "Alexa, ask Cupcake Shop where's my order?".
+- Customers can use voice to get to the desired place within your app or website.
+After customers are there, they can transition to touch, or start a new request to your skill.
+For example, "Alexa, ask Cupcake Shop where's my order?"